Project Reports

 Application Notes

 Over the term, your fellow students will be contributing IO drivers, libraries, VHDL or Verilog designs, documentation (e.g. demystifying interfaces) and examples of how to use other available libraries or tools, and how to use features of familiar tools more effectively.
-As these application notes become available, they can be viewed here.
+As these application notes become available, they can be viewed here and here.

 Start early.
 The availability of your application notes for other students to use during this term will be a consideration in your mark.
 Application notes first submitted in substantial form by the "early" due date will receive a 20% bonus; 10% bonus for the middle deadline.